cassiocappellari/foodfy-app/README.md

 ---

-## ♻ About
+## 🍕 About

-**Ecoleta** is a marketplace that helps people to find and register recycling points efficiently.
-The project is a **Full Stack application** (back-end and front-end) developed during the Next Level Week by RocketSeat.
+**Foodfy** is a web platform that helps people to build great dishes with recipes created by professionals from all over the world.
+The project is a **fullstack application** (backend and frontend) developed during the coding bootcamp named LaunchBase, by Rocketseat.

 ---